-In the second century AD a Teacher appeared named Origen of Alexandria.
+In the second century AD, a Teacher appeared named Origen of Alexandria.
 He did exactly what Jesus had promised.
 He painstakingly explained the New and Old Testaments in terms understandable for all.
-He was the most prolific biblical scholar that ever lived and bridged Judaism, Platonism and Christianity with beautiful clarity.
-His work was destroyed by the dark force which threw the West into the dark ages.
-True to His promise, Jesus sent other Teachers: Zwingli, Calvin and Luther to keep His word alive and to reverse the paganist teachings introduced by the likes of Constantine and Justinian.
-A great darkness again came down upon the world resulting in two world wars.
+Furthermore, he was the most prolific biblical scholar that ever lived and bridged Judaism, Platonism and Christianity with beautiful clarity.
+His work was destroyed by the dark force, which threw the West into the dark ages.
+True to His promise, Jesus sent other Teachers: Zwingli, Calvin and Luther to keep His word alive and to reverse the pagan teachings introduced by the likes of Constantine and Justinian.
+A great darkness again came down upon the world, resulting in two world wars.
 But true to His word, Jesus sent more Teachers and Comforters.

-Johannes Greber, Reverend G. Vale Owen and Beatrice Brunner re-delivered the Word during these times and continued to correct the dogma that plagues Christianity, furthering the work that Jesus promised.
-In this modern time, few can accept the consequences of the Word, and therefore, unable to relish in the enormous consolation that Jesus’ original teaching brings for all of mankind.
+Johannes Greber (Germany 1874–1944), Reverend G. Vale Owen (England 1869 – 1931) and Beatrice Brunner (Switzerland 1910-1983) re-delivered the Word during these times and continued to correct the dogma that plagues Christianity, furthering the work that Jesus promised.
+In this modern time, few can accept the consequences of the Word, and therefore, unable to relish in the enormous consolation that Jesus’ original teaching brings for all mankind.
 The story of its fragmentation is in my trilogy Torn Between Two Worlds.